 - 3.1 The Housing Revenue Account (HRA) is the statutory "landlord" account for the authority.
-For Southend-on Sea Borough Council, this expresses in financial terms the level of housing service provided within agreed policy guidelines. - 3.2 The COVID-19 pandemic continues to have a huge direct operational and financial impact right across the world.
+For Southend-on Sea Borough Council, this expresses in financial terms the level of housing service provided within agreed policy guidelines. - The COVID-19 pandemic continues to have a huge direct operational and financial impact right across the world.
 2020 has been an extraordinary year.
 All local authorities are struggling with the challenges of uncertainty, large financial pressures and concerns for their residents and local areas in such unprecedented times. - 3.3 South Essex Homes are faced with very similar issues as they continue to try and support tenants and run an effective and responsive local housing service.
-With infection and transmission rates rising, a new extended national tier system has been introduced and Southend-on-Sea, along with the rest of Essex had just moved into the top tier 4 category, which means the most severe restrictions are now imposed locally.
+The Government announced that the whole of England would be placed in a national lockdown from 5th January 2021.
+There are still some concerns over the continued spread of the virus and the ability of the NHS to cope with the increased volume of admissions to hospital at what is notoriously a very busy and demanding time in any normal year.

-- Whilst finalising this report the Government announced that the whole of England would now be placed in a national lockdown from 5th January 2021.
-There are now major concerns over the ability of the NHS to cope with the increased volume of admissions to hospital at what is notoriously a very busy and demanding time in any normal year. - 3.5 Alongside these worrying developments, there has also been some very positive announcements around the successful testing of various potential vaccines to immunise people against the virus.
-Consideration has now turned to how these new vaccines can be safely and quickly deployed across populations, prioritising the most vulnerable in the first instance with the obvious ambition to finally get everyday life back to normal again. - Despite these unprecedented circumstances the Council is obliged by law to set rents and other charges at a level, to avoid a deficit on the HRA balance (i.e. the legal minimum balance at any time during the financial year must be greater than zero).
-This report proposes an HRA budget that avoids a deficit balance. - 3.7 The estimates have been prepared alongside South Essex Homes, and incorporate their proposed management fee for 2021/22. - 3.8 The HRA Budget for 2021/22 is summarised at Appendix 1.
+- 3.4 Alongside these worrying developments, there were also some very positive announcements around the successful testing of various potential vaccines to immunise people against the virus.
+Consideration has now turned to how these new vaccines can be safely and quickly deployed across populations, prioritising the most vulnerable in the first instance with the obvious ambition to finally get everyday life back to normal again.
+The UK Government has set a target of the middle of February 2021 to offer a first vaccine dose to everyone in the top four priority groups.
+It is estimated that this is circa 15 million people in the UK.
+Effective mobilisation and implementation of this ambitious immunisation strategy has been positive so far with over 10 million people receiving their first dose of the vaccine at the time of writing this report. - Despite these unprecedented circumstances the Council is obliged by law to set rents and other charges at a level, to avoid a deficit on the HRA balance (i.e. the legal minimum balance at any time during the financial year must be greater than zero).
+This report proposes an HRA budget that avoids a deficit balance. - 3.6 The estimates have been prepared alongside South Essex Homes, and incorporate their proposed management fee for 2021/22. - 3.7 The HRA Budget for 2021/22 is summarised at Appendix 1.